Rocketcandy/ConvertUsingHandBreakCLI/README.md

 # ConvertUsingHandBreakCLI
 Powershell Script to convert video files to smaller mkv files.

+# Prereqs
+1. Must have HandBreak(64-bit) installed.
+You can get it here: <https://handbrake.fr/downloads.php>
+2. Must have powershell setup to allow this script.
+See powershell setup

+# Powershell Setup
+The easiest way to do this is to allow this script to run by using this command in powershell running as admin:
+  Set-ExecutionPolicy Unrestricted
+Select Yes to all when prompted

+for more information on Execution Policy view this page: <https://technet.microsoft.com/library/hh847748.aspx>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or